-Responsibilities would include, but not be limited to, the following:
+Responsibilities of the Manager – IoT Lab for the Kengeri Campus would include, but not be limited to, the following:

-- Providing support to other IIHS activities including academics, research, training, practice and operations;
+- Providing support to other IIHS activities including academics, research, training, practice, operations and others;

-- Participating in all activities of Institution-building at IIHS; carrying out tasks as assigned by IIHS; and travelling on IIHS work within or outside the country as needed.
+- Participating in all activities of Institution-Building at IIHS; carrying out tasks as assigned by IIHS; and traveling on IIHS work within or outside the country as and when needed.

 Structure and Reporting

-The Research Associate will report to the Senior Consultant – Academics & Research at IIHS and will be required to collaborate effectively with a diverse group of internal teams and external individuals/organisations, and students.
+The Manager-IoT Lab will report to the Chief Technology Officer at IIHS and will be required to collaborate effectively with a diverse group of internal teams and external individuals/organizations, and students.